 The largest celebrations usually happen at Swangard Stadium from 5:00 to 10:00 pm.
 In 2022 the evening festivities in Burnaby move to Civic Square, Central Boulevard and Central Park.

 All three of the above events are free.
 Take your pick!

 Canada Day festivities at Burnaby Village Museum were cancelled for 2020 and again in 2021.
 The celebrations return in 2022.

 The extra festivities run from 11:00 am until 4:30 pm.
 They include old-fashioned games, face painting, interesting displays, live entertainment and Canada Day birthday cupcakes.

 The festivities at Burnaby Village are Burnaby’s “official” Canada Day celebrations.
 They are free and both fun and educational.
 Burnaby Village Museum is also a great place to explore on a regular day, so all the extra activities make July 1st an especially fine day to visit.

 Burnaby Village Entertainment

-Below is the performance schedule for July 1st at Burnaby Village in 2019.
-We expect 2021 details to be similar.
+Below is the performance schedule for July 1st at Burnaby Village in 2022.
+Details are subject to change.

 Burnaby Village is located at 6501 Deer Lake Avenue just off Canada Way at the edge of Deer Lake Park.